edibegovic/SecurityPrivacy/report/report_private.md

 ### Assessing Utility

-To asses the utility of the modified data, we check the 95% confidence intervals on the proportions of red/green votes for each categorical value.
+To assess the utility of the modified data, we check the 95% confidence intervals on the proportions of red/green votes for each categorical value.
 This way we can be certain the the

 ### Uses for Analysis